augi/gradle-wartremover/README.md

-	    errorWarts.add('Product') // set of warts to use - violation causes error; default is empty set warningWarts.add('Product') // set of warts to use - violation causes warning; default is set of all stable warts excludedFiles.add('src/main/scala/me/project/Main.scala') // set of file to be excluded; default is empty test {
+	    errorWarts.add('Product') // set of warts to use - violation causes error; default is empty set warningWarts.add('Product') // set of warts to use - violation causes warning; default is set of all stable warts excludedFiles.add('src/main/scala/me/project/Main.scala') // set of file to be excluded; default is empty classPaths.add(new File("path/to/yourWarts").toURI().toURL().toString()) // set of files or directories to be added to the classpath if using custom warts; default is empty test {
-	        errorWarts.add('Serializable') // set of warts to use - violation causes error; default settings from the block above warningWarts.add('Serializable') // set of warts to use - violation causes warning; default settings from the block above excludedFiles.add('src/test/scala/me/project/Test.scala') // set of file to be excluded; default settings from the block above
+	        errorWarts.add('Serializable') // set of warts to use - violation causes error; default settings from the block above warningWarts.add('Serializable') // set of warts to use - violation causes warning; default settings from the block above excludedFiles.add('src/test/scala/me/project/Test.scala') // set of file to be excluded; default settings from the block above classPaths.add(new File("path/to/yourTestWarts").toURI().toURL().toString()) // set of files or directories to be added to the classpath if using custom warts; default settings from the block above
 	    }
 	}